JaimeYahPerez/Project-5/README.md

 Which would lead to the reusing of code for the modified and added files for this implementation of the batch then drain profile. <br>
 when it came to troubleshooting compiling errors, chatgpt was once again used to help find errors and missing configurations for execution on CLion.<br>

+"priority-queue-study\makefile" <br>
+Due to the older version of cmake on blue, I resorted to writing out a makefile for compiling on blue.
+The format of this file was initially meant to be modeled after the cmakelists text file and after what was used for a project in cs370.
+However in order to ensure that the assignment wouldn't be further delayed for submission, I resorted to utilizing chatgpt to troubeshoot and assist with the writing of the makefile. <br>

 ## Implementation Details
 "priority-queue-study\src\harness\main.cpp" <br>
 The harness was modified to allow for argumenets to be passed into main(), and to setup the batch_then_drain generator by default. <br>